jvtalwar/2021-MSTP-Bioinformatics-Bootcamp/README.md

 ### Recommended UCSD Courses:
 **BIOM262 Quantitative Methods/Genetics** - Several notebooks were taken/adapted from this course and I recommend it if you want an introduction to bioinformatics methods<br>
 **CSE284 Personal Genomics/Bioinformatics** - This is an invaluable course (focusing on personal genomics) that blends theory and application seamlessly.
-Information from this course also made its way into bootcamp.
+Information from this course also made its way into bootcamp. <br>
-**CSE258 Recommender Systems & Web Mining**<br> - This course is focused on machine learning applications (primarily in Python), while also providing some introductory theory.
+**CSE258 Recommender Systems & Web Mining** - This course is focused on machine learning applications (primarily in Python), while also providing some introductory theory.<br>
 **BNFO286 Network Biology & Biomedicine**<br>
 **MED278 Cancer Genomics Journal Club**<br>